Nature at its craziest: Trillions of cicadas about to emerge

 “I think it’s the fact that they’re an inconvenience.
 Also, when they die in mass numbers they smell bad,” Berenbaum says.
 “They really disrupt our sense of order.”

-But others are fond of cicadas -- and even munch on them, using recipes like those in a University of Maryland cookbook.
-And for scientists like Cooley, there is a real beauty in their life cycle.
+But others are fond of cicadas — and even munch on them, using recipes including those in a University of Maryland cookbook.
+And for scientists such as Cooley, there is a real beauty in their life cycle.